Awards and Partnerships

-November 2015: YWS is one of 10 diverse high impact charities selected by Charity Intelligence to be part of the new CI Canadian Charity Impact Fund.
-Impact is measured through our SROI (Social Return on Investment) which is a ratio that measures the amount of value created per dollar donated.
-Click here to learn more.
-For every $1 invested in YWS there is $9 of social benefit created for homeless youth.
-This is in comparison to an average charity SROI of $2.
+November 2015: YWS is one of 10 diverse high impact charities selected by Charity Intelligence to be part of CI Canadian Charity Impact Fund Impact is measured through our SROI (Social Return on Investment) which is a ratio that measures the amount of value created per dollar donated.
+Click here to view YWS’s Impact Rating.

 Youth Without Shelter is a partner of the Canadian Alliance to End Homelessness.
 As a CAEH Partner we agree:

 - To support the mission of preventing and ending homelessness in Canada.